+Detection of photon is rather challenging in terms of costs.
 The detection of the relatively low-energetic visible light photons is still based on the use of expensive photomultipliers.
 The fast aging of bi-alkali photo-converters in the presence of gas has so far prevented an effective use with cheap gas detectors, despite several years of research.
-The project plan to explore two alternative and innovative technologies:
+The project plan to explore two innovative and alternative technologies:

 *) silicon photomultipliers (SiPM): now undergoing a rapid development in performances improvement and cost reduction, are robust devices with low (<100 V) bias voltage, fast response and high gain, and can operate in magnetic fields.
 INFN groups have started to test these devices in real conditions during the prototyping stage of the CLAS12 RICH.

 *) micro-channel plates (MCP): a sort of electron-multiplier ….
-A R&D activity is ongoing in the States to engineering the construction and reduce the costs.
+A R&D activity is ongoing in US to engineering the construction and reduce the costs.
 JLab is supporting the activity and going to take charge of the characterization of the newly produced devises.

 Probabilmente meglio glissare, si sovrappone al WP di Trieste.

+Magari accennarlo come altri sviluppi in corso.

-*) gaseous based photomultiplier detector (GPM) and in particular GEM most likely represents the cheapest solutions among the considered options, however their effective use as visible photon detector have still to be demonstrated.
-ISS is producing large area devices.
+Gaseous based photomultiplier detector (GPM) and in particular GEM most likely represents the cheapest solutions among the considered options, however their effective use as visible photon detector have still to be demonstrated.
+The ISS group is assembling the current largest GEM camera as tracking detectors for the JLab high-luminosity experiments in hall-A. The applicative branch of the project exploits this in-house technologic background.

+The innovation in photo-detectors should proceed in parallel with the development of dedicated integrated electronics able to maximize the performances in terms of gain and time-resolution while containing the cost.
+INFN and ISS groups have several years experience in developing front-end electronics for Physics and Medical Imaging detectors.

+DAQ and analysis software.

-Fundamental Physics at JLab12
+Hadron Physics at JLab12

+The non-perturbative nature of the strong-force has always challenged our comprehension of the ordinary matter from first principles in terms of quarks, gluons and QCD, the gauge theory describing their interactions.

-The recent experiments in various Laboratories in the world (DESY, CERN, JLab, BNL, SLAC, KEK, etc.) and the parallel theoretical developments, partly funded with the previous HP, opened the way to new fields of investigation and showed the importance of a comprehensive study of the parton dynamics, and in particular of the correlations between transverse momentum and spin of partons, related to partonic orbital momenta and spin-orbit effects, with flavor sensitivity.
+The recent experiments in various Laboratories in the world (DESY, CERN, JLab, BNL, SLAC, KEK, etc.) and the parallel theoretical developments, partly funded with the previous HP2 and HP3, opened the way to new fields of investigation and showed the importance of a comprehensive study of the parton dynamics, and in particular of the correlations between transverse momentum and spin of partons, related to partonic orbital momenta and spin-orbit effects, with flavor sensitivity.

-This is part of the more general problem of describing the ordinary matter from first principles in terms of quarks, gluons and QCD, the gauge theory describing their interactions.
+This is part of the more general problem of confinement and hadron formation.
 Indeed this innovative approach has implications also for the study of hadronization in general and in particular on the observables related to hadron formation in cold matter (transverse momentum broadening).
 The precise knowledge of parton distribution functions is not only interesting on its own, but can also have an important impact on fields that are not strictly related to the structure of nucleons, such as the precise determination of the W boson mass or the studies of the distribution of transverse momentum in collisions at LHC (CERN).